 OGN, however, has made clear that they will be adding multiple platforms in its circuit, including mobile, consoles, and VR.
 The remaining games will be announced in June, August, and October respectively.
 Some of the biggest candidates are popular games like PUBG or even Arena of Valor.
 OSL is also planning to create an esports communication platform so that players can find help when it comes to talking to game developers.

 The tournaments are bound to be good ones, as they are produced by one of the most legendary and heralded companies in South Korea’s esports industry.
-Moreover, some massive sponsors have entered the project as well, such as LG UltraGear or Sony Interactive.
+Moreover, some massive patrons have entered the project as well, such as LG UltraGear or Sony Interactive.
 The latter will also provide PlayStation equipment for the league.

 OGN has been a household name for years within the esports industry.
 After having produced the League Champions Korea ever since its creation, Riot Games took over in 2019.
 This was a very hard decision to accept for every League of Legends fan.
 The LCK was as legendary as it was, in part, for the amazing show they somehow consistently put up.